 I mean, if you had asked me a few years ago, I would have said, "Oh, I have no problems with money at all.
 I'm all super comfortable.
 It's all fine.
 Like [inaudible 00:10:15]."
 And it turns out none of that was true.
 I actually had a lot to deal with and it was incredibly painful.
 It's not until we're pushed that we're gonna get into that stuff.
 I mean, you just asked me if I speak to my mom about this stuff.
 There's no push to get into that with her, and for many of there is no push.
 And so until we start realizing that those things are holding us back, and we push ourselves we're not going to take that power back.

 Well said.
 That was very intense.
 No, but very thoughtful and a lot for all of us to think about.
 Our emotions and money, and being honest about our money story, and coming to terms with it.

-In Danielle's everyday money tip you will learn:
+Danielle's everyday money tip:

 I have two.
 First of all this is what changed everything for me with my investing, I started to look around and look at what I was buying with my consumer dollars, and I discovered that I interact with products and services all the time every day in my house, in my work, in my daily life that are owned by public companies.
 And as soon as I discovered that, I realized that the same way I feel about consumer dollars, I can feel about money that I put into investing that I put into public companies, and that that money actually has a much great power than I give to it in my investing bank account.